AleksandrAtr/quiz-it/README.md

 - Understanding of the problems encountered during development was taken from the StackOverflow website.
 One of the problems encountered during the development was that the event listener did not overwrite the button functionality after defining it in the line below the original definition.
 I found in StackOverflow that the event listener cannot be overwritten but needs to be removed using the remove and add methods to redefine the new event listener to the same button. - https://stackoverflow.com/questions/50370156/overriding-the-event-listener-in-javascript
 - Some inspiration comes from the quiz app development video found on YouTube- https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1808s

-The project has been developed using VS Code, Git and GitHub.
-A new GitHub account has been created for the Code Institute course, and all except one commit for the project have been done using the same Git account.

 Personal appreciation: